seungw0n/neis-to-payslip/README.md

 - Packaging error: main.ui [Fixed]
 #### 2022-04-20
 - Not supported blank and zero value (pay, tax, and deduction).
 It causes blank on the cells.
 [Fixed on April 20]
+#### 2022-05-12
+- Now it supports both extensions: xls and xlsx.
+[Fixed on May 5]
+- Using xlrd to read xls extension.

 ### Error
 ---
 - Not supported xls format.
 [Todo: open xls file using xlrd and convert to xlsx]

+### Todo
+---
+- Modify NEISPayslip class
+- Modify SchoolPayslip class (수당명 수정 가능하게 만들기)
+- Matching between NEISPayslip and SchoolPayslip
+- Combining between Payslip and form object